Holmes98/isolock/README.md

 ### Installation

 First install **isolate**, then download this git repository, and run **make**.
 Copy bin/isolock to a desired location, and make sure it is on your path.
-It is designed to run setuid as root, so `chown` and `chmod` it.
+It is designed to run setuid and setgid with a separate user, so `chown` and `chmod` it.

 ```bash
 git clone git://github.com/ronalchn/isolock.git